crespohector/welcome-to-mod-7/README.md

      - Mistakes, things you missed, things you want to change, etc...
 2. Pay attention to the way your partner has coded things.
     - Seeing how others code can give new ideas!
 Or solve a problem you already have!
-3. Please use code-centric instead of human-centric language. _(refer back to AOO Week 2 Day 2 “Empathetic Communication” for a refresher!)_
+3. Please use code-centric instead of human-centric language. _(refer back to AOO, W2, HW for Wednesday, “Empathetic Communication” for a refresher!)_
 4. Ask clarifying questions of your partner when they are explaining.
 5. Take notice on how your partner read and understood your code so that you could gauge your work’s readability.
 6. If your partner did have a hard time reading a line/snippet of code, be sure to add comments to those to help you understand your code in the future.
 7. Take feedback as something constructive and helpful for improvement.(On the flip side, be aware of how you present constructive feedback)
+8. Go through the starter project code *(user auth)* if you finish early.

 ---